dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * for one param you don't need brackets, but if you want to add type, even for single param - you still need brackets
 * if you want to use annotation for lambda param - you must specify the type
 * lambda has no standalone type, because of this you can't assign `var` to it.
 For the same reason you can't assign lambda to `Object`
 Automatic variables - those that declared inside block of code (named like that because they would be gone automatically when we exit the block).
 Instance & static variables shouldn't be effectively final in order to be used inside lambda.
+Basically it's a name for local variable in terms of lifetime and scope used in the lambda context.
 ```java
 class Scope{
     int global = 1; // instance variable